signalogic/SigSRF_SDK/mediaTest_readme.md

 >
 > 3. SAP/SDP protocol packet in the input packet flow

+Keep in mind though, SDP info can also be incorrect.
+For example, sender and receiver may negotiate via SIP offer and answer a codec type and bitrate, and then for whatever reason, the sender incorrectly uses the wrong codec.
+In this case auto-detection can be extremely useful.

 To review or modify codec auto-detection, look for detect_codec_type_and_bitrate() in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp</a>.

 <a name="StaticSessionConfig"></a>